richjava/social-proof-shadcn/README.md

-# Built.is Plugin: About ShadCN
+# Built.is Plugin: Social Proof ShadCN

 A [Built.js](https://builtjs.com) plugin with sections and pages for showcasing customer feedback, with ShadCN.